Sparky

 What's Included

-Materials include the membrane system (liquid-applied polyurethane, sheet membrane, or similar), primers, detail flashings at upstands and balustrade penetrations, and drainage components.
-Labour covers preparation, membrane application in multiple layers, treatment of all penetrations and edges, drainage fall verification, and surface finish reinstatement.
+Materials include the membrane system (liquid-applied polyurethane, torch-on bituminous sheet, or bonded PVC), primers, bond breakers at internal corners, detail flashings at upstands and balustrade penetrations, and drainage components.
+Labour covers preparation, membrane application in multiple coats or layers, treatment of all penetrations and edges, drainage fall verification, and surface finish reinstatement.
+A compliance certificate is issued on completion.

-For balconies over habitable rooms, the waterproofing system must be structural-grade and the consequences of failure are severe: water entering the room below causes damage to framing, ceilings, and finishes.
+For balconies over habitable rooms, the waterproofing system must be structural-grade.
+Failure here is not cosmetic: water entering the room below causes damage to framing, ceilings, and finishes, with remediation typically costing $20,000 to $25,000 per balcony once finishes are stripped and rebuilt.

 What Affects the Cost

 • Drainage adequacy.
 Many older balconies have insufficient fall (the slope toward the drain).
-Correcting the fall requires a screed layer, which adds cost but is necessary for the membrane to function.
+AS 4654.2 requires a minimum 1:100 fall to drainage points, and 1:60 for tiled surfaces.
+Correcting the fall requires a screed layer ($40–$75/m2), which adds cost but is non-negotiable for the membrane to function.

 • Surface finish.
-Retiling costs more than applying a liquid coating over the membrane.
+Retiling over the new membrane costs more than applying a liquid coating as the finished surface.
 Tiles also add weight, which matters on cantilever and suspended balconies.
+For tile overlay costs, see our outdoor tiling guide.

 • Balustrade penetrations.
-Every post or fixing that penetrates the membrane needs individual waterproofing treatment.
+Every post or fixing that penetrates the membrane needs individual waterproofing treatment with bond breakers and additional membrane layers.
 Complex balustrade designs with multiple fixings add time.

 A small patch repair on a ground-level deck with good drainage and no room underneath sits toward $800.
 Full membrane replacement on a large tiled balcony over a bedroom, with drainage correction, balustrade detailing, and retiling, pushes toward $10,000.